HugoSilva023/HugoSilva023/README.md

 ### Hi!
 I´m Hugo Silva.

-- 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript e Java.
+- 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript e ReactJs.
-- 📚 My study plan ReactJs, TypeScript, SASS, IONIC e WordPress.
+- 📚 My study plan TypeScript, SASS, IONIC e WordPress.
 - 💼 I'm looking for my first job as a programmer.
 - 🎬 I like to watch movies, series and anime.
 - 🥁 I love music PopRock, Rock and MetalCore.
 But mainly playing the drums.